Gunnersbury: Development

 On the north side of the High Road is The Gunnersbury, formerly the John Bull pub, built in 1853, with a billiards saloon built a little later.
 It became a music venue, visited by bands including The Who.

 In August 1921, London General Omnibus Company established a bus overhaul facility off Chiswick High Road.
 It incorporated a Training School with a bus skidpan.
 In 1989, London Transport closed the works.
 In 2001 the site was redeveloped as the Chiswick Business Park with 12 medium density office buildings.
 It houses companies including SBS Broadcasting Networks, CBS News, Technicolor, Discovery Channel Europe, Intelsat, Singapore Airlines, Qantas, Foxtons, and a Virgin Active health club.

 Immediately to the east is Gunnersbury Triangle nature reserve.
 An area of woodland, it supports many species of birds, plants, and animals.
-It has free admission and its entrance is on the south of Bollo Lane, a few yards from Chiswick Park Tube Station.
+It has free admission and its entrance is on the south of Bollo Lane, a few yards from Chiswick Park tube station.

-Just to the north of Gunnersbury Triangle, Chiswick Park Footbridge connects Gunnersbury's Chiswick Business Park with Chiswick Park tube station.
+Just to the north of Gunnersbury Triangle, the Chiswick Park Footbridge connects Gunnersbury's Chiswick Business Park with Chiswick Park tube station.
 It was designed by Expedition Engineering and Useful Studios.

-Gunnersbury lends its name to a nearby secondary school, formerly a Grammar School, in Brentford.
-Gunnersbury Catholic School is a boys-only Catholic comprehensive with co-educational sixth form.
+Gunnersbury lends its name to a nearby secondary school, formerly a grammar school, in Brentford.
+Gunnersbury Catholic School is a boys-only Catholic comprehensive with a co-educational sixth form.
 It used to be located on Gunnersbury Avenue and it backed on to Gunnersbury Park.
 Since 1984, it has been located in The Ride, Brentford.

 In 1886, Gunnersbury was given its own parish church, dedicated to Saint James.
 The church stood on Chiswick High Road, near Chiswick Roundabout.
 The church was decommissioned just over a century later, in 1987, and demolished soon afterwards.
 The parish was united with that of St Paul's, Brentford.